Private DNS

 Name resolution for your internal services

-Siovos includes a private DNS server (dnsmasq) that resolves your service names when you're connected to VPN.
+Siovos includes a private DNS server that resolves your service names when you're connected to the VPN.

 When you deploy, Siovos creates DNS entries for each enabled service:

-The suffix (.internal by default) is configurable during deployment.
+The suffix (.internal by default) and each service's subdomain are configurable during deployment.
+For example, you can replace rancher.internal with k8s.internal.

 - Go to My Infrastructures